Utilizing Big Data to Determine a Livable City

-Even in its Beta form, the PlaceILive app measures a city’s livability.
-This is perfect for starting families looking for a place to settle down.
-This app shows a browser substantial data regarding the city’s livability through ratings on different factors such as transportation, sports, leisure, daily life, entertainment, safety, and demographics (marital status, population, unemployment, etc.)2 in one website.
-It even allows community members to post their reviews on the city so that you will have data on people living there.
+Good thing the PlaceILive app was developed.
+A startup application that makes city information such as safety, transportation, and demographics available to the general public, PlaceILive is a handy platform for approaching data.1 Even while on its Beta form, the PlaceILive app measures the livability of a city.
+This is perfect for starting families who are looking for a place to settle down.
+This app shows a browser substantial data regarding the city’s livability through ratings on different factors such as transportation, sports, and leisure, daily life, entertainment, safety, demographics (marital status, population, unemployment, etc)2 all in one website.
+It even allows community members to post their own reviews on the city so you will have data of people who actually live in the city.
 If this app reaches more people, a forum could be created where community members give each other insights into their lifestyle in a particular place.
 The app uses statistics gathered from different channels into one easy-to-use interface.
-In one sweep, you can see all the statistics of a city delivered to you in a visually appealing way.
+In one sweep, you can see the entire statistics of a city, delivered to you in a visually appealing way.

 References: